Miktima/imgRescaler/README.md

 There are parameters of the result photos in the 'config.json' file for high resolution photography and thumbnail.
 The parameters are follow:
 - maximal width for landscape photos;
 - maximal height for portrait photos;
-- quality (maximal - 100);
+- quality (100 - maximum);
 - dpi (dots per inch).

 Addition parameters:
 - suffix for thumbnails;
 - folder for result photos.

-Supported formats of photohraphies: JPEG, PNG
+Supported formats of photographies: JPEG, PNG

 Photos are resized to new size with LANCZOS filter (https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-filters)

 Aspect ratio is not changed.

+EXIF data are not copied to new photos.